chungyc/site-personal/site/update/2023/website-revamp.markdown

 easier to extend the site to support various things I would like it to include.

 I'm even using this as an opportunity to use a Haskell-based CSS preprocessor, [Clay].
-This also means that the style is rather minimal, since I don't have the experience or time to create beautiful styles for web sites.
+This also means that the style is exteremly minimal, since I don't have the experience or time to create beautiful styles for web sites.
-Surprisingly, I'm prety happy with the minimal look;
-I might keep it the way it is now, or I might change it little by little until it is a lot more polished.
+Surprisingly, I'm prety happy with the minimal look; I might keep it the way it is now, or I might change it little by little until it is a lot more polished.

 [Clay]: http://fvisser.nl/clay/